mritunjaysharma394/vowpal-wiki/using-vw-varinfo.md

 ## More elaborate usage:

-If you want to call vw with more arguments, simply pass them through to the training phase of vw via the -P option like this:
+If you want to call vw with more arguments, simply pass them through to the training phase of vw via the -P (PassThrough) option like this:

     vw-varinfo -P '--l1 0.0005 -c --passes 40' data.train